zhijie-yang/about/README.md

 Zhijie Yang received his Bachelor's Degree of Engineering in Computer Science and Technology from ShanghaiTech University in 2020.
 He is currently a research assistant at ShanghaiTech University, under Prof. Sören Schwertfeger's supervision.
 He will attend at Technical University of Munich to continue his Master's Degree study in Informatics in winter 2020.

-His research interest is mainly on robot perception.
+His research interest is mainly about robot perception.

 ### Published Papers